biocatiit/website/content/pages/sector/orientation_4.rst

 to begin work.
 Users will be asked to review their ESAF(s) and verify participants, samples and chemicals, equipment, and protocols.
-Youra ESAF(s) will be posted near your experiment -- either on the D-hutch door, or on the Wet-Lab door(for Wet-Lab only/ no Xray ESAFs) by the APS Floor Coordinator before you are permitted to start any work at APS.
+Youra ESAF(s) will be posted near your experiment -- either on the D-hutch door, or on the Wet-Lab door(for Wet-Lab only/ no X-ray ESAFs) by the APS Floor Coordinator before you are permitted to start any work at APS.

 .. column::